 Ever wondered about the headphones you use?
 What leather are they made of, either rexine or real leather?
-Is it safe, environmentally friendly?
+Is it safe, environmental friendly?
 We have it sorted out for you.
 As for the overview, the earpads usually consist primarily of protein leather.
 Let us tell you what it really is.

 This type of leather lies in the vegan or artificial category.
 This works as a substitute for real leather because of its durable nature.

 Protein leather is composed of protein powder along with resin to form pliable sheets.
 These sheets are a look-alike to leather in appearance as well as durability.
 Also known as Pleather, protein leather is relatively a new term used by manufacturers to define a polyurethane product manufactured by bonding plastic to a fabric base.
 And lastly embossed on the top to make it look and feel like leather.

 Protein leather also comes in various qualities, low, medium, and high.
 The highest quality is used in car seats, headphones, and other pieces of equipment that offer harsh wear and tear.
 The highest quality offers the most durability as much as full-grain leather does.
 This level of durability is due to the fabric backing which is subtle enough to withstand wear and tear.

 Due to the embossed nature of the leather, protein leather looks similar to any full grain leather when it comes to appearance.
 But when you touch and feel the leather, that’s when you will be able to distinguish between the artificial and real leather.

 The smell is also another factor that can be used to distinguish between real and fake; real leather has a distinct smell whereas protein leather a.k.a Pleather has relatively no smell or smell of the adhesive used for bonding the plastic.